Red350/SocietiesApp/README.md

 ### Scan QR Code

 When a user clicks on 'Scan QR' in the navigation drawer, a QR scanner will access their camera and display a code reader.
-Once a user scans a QR code, a query will be sent to the server to detmine if the QR code is valid.
+Once a user scans a QR code, a query will be sent to the server to determine if the QR code is valid.
 If not, the appropriate error handling will take place.
-If so, the user will be apart of that socitey.
+If so, the user will be apart of that society.

 ### Generate QR Code

 When a committee member user wishes to generate a QR Code for a member to signup to their society.
-This fragment will request a QR token from the database, once this token is recieved, a webview will open the token's URL and display a QR code that is valid for 5 minutes.
+This fragment will request a QR token from the database, once this token is recieved, a WebView will open the token's URL and display a QR code that is valid for 5 minutes.

 ### Update User Details

 If a user wishes to edit their details, their current information will be displayed on edit text fields.
-When a user clicks on the the 'Update' button, it will update the database.
+When a user clicks on the 'Update' button, it will update the database.

 ### Chair Tools